 100 Percent Juice vs. Juice Drinks

 If you've decided to give your baby juice, you should read the nutritional labels carefully at the store to make sure that what you're buying is actually juice.
-Under FDA rules in the United States, the term "fruit juice" can only be used on a product if it is in fact 100 percent fruit juice, with nothing added.
+Under FDA rules in the United States, the term "fruit juice" can only be used on a product if it is in fact 100 percent fruit juice with nothing added.
 If the product is labeled as a "juice cocktail" or "juice drink," it has additional ingredients like high fructose corn syrup and preservatives.
 These are products with a lot of extra sugars added to them, and they should not be given to your baby.
 "Nectar" is another term you'll see on labels, which means the juice has water and possibly additional sweeteners added to it.

 How Much Juice Can My Baby Have?

-Babies shouldn't be given more than one-half of a cup of juice over the course of a day.
+Babies shouldn't be given more than half a cup of juice over the course of a day.
 You'll want to avoid giving your baby juice from a bottle or from a cup that they can suck on all day.
 This can lead to tooth decay and other problems.
 Monitor them when you give them juice, and make sure it's only a little bit at a time.

 What Are the Risks?